 And that’s the thing – you just never know what others might find useful.
 Even if you don’t love something the way it’s presented here, it may spark better ideas or different ways of thinking.
 Or whatever.
-I encourage you to use anything you find useful, and to adapt it to your circumstances, style, and druthers, as you see fit.
-I’d love to hear from you if something works particularly well or if you figure out how to make lots and lots of money with it – or both.
+I’d love to hear from you if something you find here works particularly well or if you figure out how to make lots and lots of money with it – or both.

 My Teaching Philosophy – Because what could be a better use of bandwidth than one more opinion about how teaching should work?